-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
+The fact that a child or a young person may be lesbian, gay or bisexual is not in itself an inherent risk factor for harm.
+However, children who may be lesbian, gay or bisexual can be targeted by other children.
+In some cases, a child who is perceived by other children to be lesbian, gay or bisexual (whether they are or not) can be just as vulnerable as children who identify as lesbian, gay or bisexual.